vojtechsedlak/courtney/site/content/_index.md

   image: img/jordan-mcqueen-88xm5al3axg-unsplash.jpg
   text: I strive to build a strong, authentic alliance with my clients so that
-    they feel seen and supported while exploring the range of their experience and working together towards their therapeutic goals.
+    they feel seen and supported while exploring the range of their experience and working together towards their therapeutic goals..
 ---